Surprisingly Simple Home Improvements That Add the Most Value

 It’s no secret that new carpet can give a room new life.
 But sometimes, “fresh and clean” can do as much as new.

 Before replacing a carpet altogether, see about getting it professionally cleaned.
 You can also hire a pro to come in and "re-stretch" your carpet so it's not lumpy and loose anymore.
 Of course, if all else fails, it might be time to replace the carpet.
-And if you do, Cota says, make sure you get a neutral color.
+And if you do, Nelson says, make sure you choose a neutral color.

 6. Tear Those Old Curtains Down.

-Sometimes simpler is better, Cota says.
-If you have nice wood trim and new shades, you might not need anything else.
+Sometimes simpler is better, Nelson says.
+If you have nice wood trim and new blinds, you might not need anything else.
 You should also replace any cracked window glass or torn screens.

 7. Add a Fresh Coat of Paint

-"Fresh paint in a home, wherever it is needed, is an inexpensive way to make a house look clean," Cota says.
+"Fresh paint in a home, wherever it is needed, is an inexpensive way to make a house look clean," Nelson says.

 It can also make a great first impression.
-Just be sure to pick neutral colors and stay away from the outlandish shades.
+Just be sure to pick neutral colors.

-For more Expensive Renovations, consider a Home Equity Loan.
+For expensive renovations, consider a Home Equity Loan.

 Want to Learn More?